Automation Contract

 --yes(or-y) /AGORA_NO_INPUT=1to assume the default answer to confirmation prompts.
 Following industry convention for-y(apt-style), the flag never starts brand-new interactive flows: in JSON, CI, or non-TTY contexts the CLI still fails fast with the sameAUTH_UNAUTHENTICATEDerror you would have seen without--yes, instead of silently launching an OAuth browser flow. - Interactive login prompts only appear in interactive pretty-mode TTY runs.
 Automation should authenticate up front with

-agora login;--json,AGORA_OUTPUT=json, detected CI environments, and non-TTY stdin all skip the prompt and fail withAUTH_UNAUTHENTICATED. - Output mode precedence is: explicit CLI flag (
+agora login;--json,AGORA_OUTPUT=json, detected CI environments, and non-TTY stdin all skip the prompt and fail withAUTH_UNAUTHENTICATED. - In non-interactive runs (

 --jsonor--output) first, user-setAGORA_OUTPUTsecond, then user-customized config file value, then CI auto-detect → JSON (see below), then pretty. - Set